 Since you are a "light" female (in terms of your body weight), you may begin to feel the effects of alcohol after drinking only a small amount of alcohol.
 Feeling the effects of alcohol more readily than your larger friends may allow you to drink less alcohol on any given occasion, which could explain your lack of hangovers.
 In that case, you have nothing to worry about; drinking moderately or lightly is a plausible explanation for not having any hangovers.
 (In fact, many other readers will probably be jealous; just refer to all the Go Ask Alice! questions about cures for hangovers!)

 Alcohol dependence is a common sign of alcohol abuse.
 No matter how much or how little alcohol you're drinking, if alcohol is causing problems for you (like damaging relationships with family or friends, causing you to have diminished performance in school or at work, etc.), then you may want to consider seeing a counselor to work with you on your relationship with alcohol.
-If you are a student at Columbia, then you can call Counseling and Psychological Services at x4-2878 to make an appointment.

 Simply not having hangovers in general is not a sign of a serious problem.
 However, if the reason you aren't getting hangovers is because your body is dependent on alcohol, then this dependence could be a problem.
 Only you will know if alcohol is a problem for you and what the reason for your lack of hangovers is (either drinking within reasonable limits or due to alcohol dependency).
 Hopefully this clarifies anything that was unclear before.
 Best of luck!